Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The national calendar of preventive vaccinations, adopted in Russia in 2002, provided protection against 9 controlled infections.
-It contained a provision on the simultaneous introduction of all vaccines laid down by the child in different parts of the body, based both on immunological data and on the data on the absence of an increase in the incidence of adverse reactions and complications.
-However, in order to avoid accidental contamination of syringes and needles, BCG is administered before or after other vaccines in a separate room.
+The National Calendar of Preventive Vaccinations adopted in Russia in 2002 provided protection against 9 vaccine-preventable infections.
+It contained a provision on the simultaneous administration of all vaccines prescribed for a child by age (in different parts of the body), justified by both immunological data and data on the absence of an increase in the frequency of adverse reactions and complications.
+However, to avoid accidental contamination of syringes and needles, BCG is administered before or after other vaccines in a separate room.

-This document did not specify the vaccines introduced at any given time, but the infections against which the vaccination is carried out.
-This opened the possibility of using in the National calendar of preventive vaccinations of the whole range of vaccines of domestic and foreign production registered and approved for use in Russia in accordance with the established procedure in accordance with the instructions for their use.
-All vaccines of the Calendar are interchangeable, incl.
-DTP and AaDS, but when using acellular pertussis vaccines (AaDS) it is desirable to use drugs with the same components.
+This document did not specify the vaccines administered at a particular time, but the infections against which vaccination is carried out.
+This opened up the possibility of using, within the framework of the National Calendar of Preventive Immunizations, the entire spectrum of vaccines of domestic and foreign production, registered and approved for use in Russia in the established manner in accordance with the instructions for their use.
+All vaccines in the Calendar are interchangeable, including DPT and AaDPT, however, when using acellular pertussis vaccines (AaDPT), it is advisable to use preparations with the same components.

-During the period 2006-2007, In the framework of the National Project, additional vaccinations were launched against influenza, hepatitis B and rubella, which led to a reduction in the incidence of these infections.
+During 2006-2007, additional vaccinations were launched within the framework of the National Project - against influenza, hepatitis B and rubella, which led to a decrease in the incidence of these infections.

-The inclusion of vaccinations against measles, rubella and hepatitis in the Russian national calendar - actually "catch-up" - is an extremely important measure that helps eliminate the first 2 infections and a sharp decrease in the transmission of hepatitis B. The effectiveness of these measures is shown in the relevant sections, besides, they bring together the structure of our Calendar with the immunization schedules of the developed countries, where the "erasures" are indicated.
+The inclusion of measles, rubella and hepatitis C vaccinations in the Russian National Calendar - essentially "catch-up" vaccinations - is an extremely important measure that helps eliminate the first two infections and sharply reduce the transmission of hepatitis B. The effectiveness of these measures is shown in the relevant sections, but they also bring the structure of our Calendar closer to the Immunoprophylaxis Calendars of developed countries, where the "catch-up" ages are also indicated.
 In order to prevent vaccine-associated poliomyelitis (VAP), infants in Russia are vaccinated only with IPV, as many developed countries have done.
-This measure is also important for the future - after the end of poliomyelitis eradication in the world, it is easiest to stop vaccination with IPV, which does not threaten outbreaks of poliomyelitis caused by vaccine viruses-revertants.
+This measure is also important for the future - after the eradication of poliomyelitis in the world, it is easiest to stop vaccination using IPV, which does not threaten outbreaks of poliomyelitis caused by vaccine revertant viruses.

-In many (but not all) developed countries, vaccinations against pertussis, diphtheria, tetanus and poliomyelitis start at the age of 2 rather than 3 months in order to complete the initial series of vaccinations earlier (taking into account the higher incidence of children, starting from the age of six months).
+In many (but not all) developed countries, vaccinations against whooping cough, diphtheria, tetanus, and polio begin at 2 months of age rather than 3 months of age in order to complete the primary series of vaccinations earlier (given the higher incidence of disease in children starting at 6 months of age).

 Age |